cs107-BCXY/cs107-FinalProject/docs/milestone1.md

 ## Implementation

+We will be able to take in lists and/or tuples of inputs in our implementation.

-For elementary functions `sin`,`sqrt` etc.. mentioned in the prompt, the package can rely on the `sympy` module as it holds a well curated list of basic functions for differentiation.
+For elementary functions `sin`,`sqrt` etc.. mentioned in the prompt, the package can rely on the `numpy` module as it holds a well curated list of basic functions for differentiation.
+If f is a composite function of the following forms:

+* f = g + h
+* f = g - h
+* f = g * h
+* f = g / h
+* f = g(h)
+where g and f are also functions, then these will be addressed in our package.

 ### Licensing